NickBk92/NickBk92/README.md

 - 👋 Hi, I’m @NickBk92
 - 👀 I’m interested in Machine Learning and Computer Vision
-- 🌱 I’m currently working as intern in Norweigian Biometrics Laboratory, researching High Resolution Print-Scan effect using GANs
+- 🌱 I’m currently working as AI Engineer at GetWhy, revolutionize Consumer Reasearch with AI
-- 💞️ I’m looking to collaborate on any cool ML project!
+- 💞️ I’m looking to collaborate on any cool AI projects!
 - 📫 You can reach me via e-mail : n92bakoulas@gmail.com

 <!---